smart-data-models/dataModel.PointOfInterest/Museum/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `artPeriod`:   - `buildingType`:   - `contactPoint`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `artPeriod`: Allowed values:-Those defined by    [Wikipedia](https://en.wikipedia.org/wiki/Art_periods).- Any other extended value needed by an application and not described by the above resource.  - `buildingType`: Type of building that hosts the museum.
+Enum:'prehistoricPlace, acropolis, alcazaba,aqueduct, alcazar, amphitheatre, arch, polularArchitecture,basilica, road, chapel, cartuja, nobleHouse, residence,castle, castro, catacombs, cathedral, cloister, convent,prehistoricCave, dolmen, officeBuilding, houseBuilding,industrialBuilding, militaryBuilding, hermitage, fortress,sculpturalGroups, church, garden, fishMarket, masia,masiaFortificada, minaret, monastery, monolith, walls,necropolis, menhir, mansion, palace, pantheon, pazo,pyramid, bridge, gate, arcade, walledArea, sanctuary,grave, synagogue, taulasTalayotsNavetas, theathre, temple,spring, tower, archeologicalSite, university, graveyard,fortifiedTemple, civilEngineering, square, seminar,bullfightingRing, publicBuilding, town, cavesAndTouristicMines,proCathedral, mosque, circus, burialMound'  - `contactPoint`: Contact point for the museum.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `facilities`:   - `featuredArtist`:   - `historicalPeriod`:   - `id`:   - `location`:   - `museumType`:   - `name`: The name of this item.  - `openingHoursSpecification`: All date-time elements in data models unless explicitly stated are ISO 8601 compliant  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `touristArea`:   - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `facilities`: Describes different facilities offered by this museum.
+Enum:'elevator, cafeteria, shop, auditory,conferenceRoom, audioguide, cloakRoom, forDisabled, forBabies,guidedTour, restaurant, ramp, reservation'. or any other value needed by an application.  - `featuredArtist`:   - `historicalPeriod`: An ISO8601 time interval.
+For example 1920/1940.
+The second element of the interval can be left empty to denote 'till now'.
+A comma separated list of years, for instance 1620,1625,1718.       -   A century, represented by a year pattern, for instance 19xx would correspond to the twentieth century.
+And 196x would correspond to the sixties decade.  - `id`:   - `location`:   - `museumType`: Type of museum according to the exhibited content.
+Enum:'appliedArts, scienceAndTechnology, fineArts,music, history, sacredArt, archaeology, specials,decorativeArts, literature, medicineAndPharmacy, maritime,transports, military, wax, popularArtsAndTraditions,numismatic, unesco, ceramics, sumptuaryArts, naturalScience,prehistoric, ethnology, railway, mining, textile, sculpture,multiDisciplinar, painting, paleonthology, modernArt,thematic, architecture, museumHouse, cathedralMuseum,diocesanMuseum, universitary, contemporaryArt, bullfighting'.
+Other possible source for museum types not covered above is [Wikipedia](https://en.wikipedia.org/wiki/Category:Types_of_museum).  - `name`: The name of this item.  - `openingHoursSpecification`: All date-time elements in data models unless explicitly stated are ISO 8601 compliant  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso`: List of references to one or more related entities.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `touristArea`:   - `type`: NGSI Entity type.
+It has to be Museum
 Required properties
-- `id`  - `location`  - `name`  - `type`  ## Data Model description of properties
+- `id`  - `location`  - `name`  - `type`
+This entity contains a harmonised geographic description of a museum.
+It is used in applications that use spatial data and is applicable to Tourism, Cultural, and Smart City vertical segments and related IoT applications.
+Special thanks to [TURESPAÑA](https://www.tourspain.es/en-us) who provided some examples which inspired the development of this data model.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml